ripley57/CW_Tools/tools/java/spock/README.md

 ## Introduction to Spock

+NOTE: To run a specific Spock "Spec" file using Maven:
+`mvn test "-Dtest=ExpandoDemoSpec"`

 Spock is a comprehensive DSL (Domain Specific Language), for testing.
 For this reason, it is much nicer and more descriptive than JUnit.
 Spock is written in the Groovy language.